 You have probably heard this saying.
 Most of us use the beginning of a new year to set loads of unrealistic expectations for ourselves, with goals that are well out of our reach, that we might not be that committed to achieving anyway.
 You know the ones…

-Mine this year was taking more photos.
+One year, mine was taking more photos.
 I decided to do the Fat Mum Slim Photo a Day Challenge and I lasted 4 days before I completely forgot about it and moved onto the next shiny thing.

 New Year, New You though, sometimes creeps into our careers as well.
 You might decide that this is going to be the year you climb the corporate ladder.
 Perhaps you think it is a great time for a new career.
 Or maybe you are determined to start behaving differently as part of your new year persona.
 Each of these goals could be quite positive, but they also have a dark side that could become quite dangerous for your long term career.